adamdecaf/docs/docs/faq/production.md

 ## Database Backups

+Backup and restore of database contents is a critical component of production deployments.
+This is how business operations continue after major system failure.

+There are several secure and production-grade backup solutions such as [Restic](https://restic.net/) or [Tarsnap](https://www.tarsnap.com/) if you are going to manage your own backups.

 #### SQLite

 SQLite is a file-based database and by default Moov services don't require auth to access the file.
 Instead we rely on machine-level restrictions to limit access to the database file and write-ahead log.